 I love that the job challenges me both physically and mentally.
 It is a blessing to work in a job that I look forward to going to, and most importantly, uniquely to iFLY Phoenix, I love my coworkers, the way we support each other makes us feel like family.
+As an iFLY employee, what can you share about working within the Talking Stick Entertainment District?
+We often grab dinner together after a long day and it is nice to go into one of the Talking Stick Entertainment District restaurants and be recognized as part of a larger family.
+What is your favorite place to place within the Talking Stick Entertainment District?
+I have to say iFLY, but some of our other favorite hangouts are Backyards, Buffalo Wild Wings, and Mavrix.
 Taste-Testing Project Incorporates Traditional Native Foods into Salt River Schools Menus

 Salt River Schools Food Service's staff make ce'cemait (tortillas) using traditional ingredients such as white Sonoran wheat.
-Photo courtesy of Salt River Schools BY TASHA SILVERHORN O'odham Action News tasha.silverhorn2@srpmic-nsn.gov Salt River Schools Food Services has teamed up with the Arizona Department of Education's Health and Nutrition Services Division to create consistent scratch-made recipes that utilize unique and traditional ingredients.
-O'odham ingredients such as white Sonoran wheat.
+Photo courtesy of Salt River Schools BY TASHA SILVERHORN O'odham Action News O'odham Action News tasha.silverhorn2@srpmic-nsn.gov Salt River Schools Food Services has teamed up with the Arizona Department of Education's Health and Nutrition Services Division to create consistent scratch-made recipes that utilize unique and traditional ingredients.
+After months of working on developing recipes, SRS Food Services began introducing these new menu items to the students in Salt River schools.
+Salt River Elementary School students and families were informed that the students would be introduced to these foods.
+They were asked to give their feedback by filling out taste-test evaluation forms after each taste-testing The first food, introduced during Native American Recognition Days in September, was a blue-corn mush topped with blueberries, strawberries, bananas and honey.
+During Native American Heritage Month, SRS Food Services introduced another traditional food, ce'cemait (tortillas), using traditional O'odham ingredients such as white Sonoran wheat.
 A future dish on the menu will be Pima wheat berry pilaf.
 This project is helping to incorporate traditional and native-grown foods from Arizona into school meal programs.
 The students' opinions on these new menu items will help SRS Food Services gain insight into their preferences and what the kids actually will eat.
 A recipe must have an 85 percent or higher approval rating from the overall student population for it to move on to the next phase of the project.
-Parents or guardians of SRES students are welcome to share feedback, comments or concerns about this project to Shannon Reina, SRS Food Services Manager, at Shannon.Reina@ saltriverschools.org or (480) 362-2077.
+Parents or guardians of SRES students are welcome to share feed-back, comments or concerns about this project to Shannon Reina, SRS Food Services Manager, at Shannon.Reina@saltriverschools.org or (480) 362-2077.
 They also may contact the Arizona Department of Education's Health and Nutrition Services Division at ContactHNS@azed.gov.
-Do you skydive outside of iFLY?
-If so, where have you dived?
+6 O'odham Action News December 16, 2021 CULTURE IS PREVENTION